 If an employee is on a Dutch payroll, wage tax will be withheld from its salary.
 The amount withheld and paid by the employer is applied as a prepayment of income taxes for the employee.
 Within an employment relationship, all benefits in kind are, in principle, considered taxable income.
 Such benefits include accommodation allowances, private use of the company car, employee stock options, home-leave allowances, and pre- and post-assignment bonuses.
-Employerpaid reimbursement of relocation costs relating to the acceptance of new employment is not taxable.
+Employer-paid reimbursement of relocation costs relating to the acceptance of new employment is not taxable.
 The same applies for employer contributions towards approved pension schemes, as the future pension terms will be taxed.
-Income and benefits from equity based remuneration is generally taxable at the moment the benefit vests (shares) or is exercised (stock options).